DxO ONE: Specifications

-The DxO ONE includes a SuperRAW image format that records for raw images in quick succession for later post-processing.
-Temporal noise reduction is then performed on the set of images.
+The DxO ONE included a SuperRAW image format that records raw images in quick succession for later post-processing.
+Temporal noise reduction was then performed on the set of images.

-It can be rotated up to 60 degrees each way once it is connected via the Lightning connector.
-For capturing a Selfie, it can be reversed to face towards the user.
+It could be rotated up to 60 degrees each way once connected via the Lightning connector.
+For capturing a Selfie, it could be reversed to face towards the user.

 Requirements

-The DxO ONE works with iPads and iPhones running iOS 8 or later and that have a lightning connector, and with some Android phones that have a USB-C connector.
-For proper connection between the mobile device and the DxO ONE, a case that does not occlude the area around the Lightning Connector is necessary.
-The DxO ONE can be used by itself, with its rear OLED screen allowing the user to switch between photo and video, but not to preview the image.
+The DxO ONE worked with iPads and iPhones running iOS 8 or later and that had a lightning connector.
+The DxO ONE could be used on its own, with its rear OLED screen allowing the user to switch between photo and video, but not to preview the image.
 This was later updated by firmware to allow the rear screen to be used as a framing assistant.

-For desktop processing of raw and SuperRAW images, an Apple Mac or Windows computer is required.
-Images are transferred using a separate application, DxO Connect, via microUSB cable (or by directly using the microSD card that was used in the camera).
+For desktop processing of raw and SuperRAW images, an Apple Mac or Windows computer was required.
+Images were transferred using a separate application, DxO Connect, via cable (or by directly using the microSD card that was used in the camera).
 Apple added support for processing DxO ONE raw files in Digital Camera Raw 6.17 and Adobe added support for them in Camera Raw 9.2.